MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 - The Dynamics 365 Guides PC app does not support guest access.

-> [!NOTE]
-> A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.
+- A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.

 ## Restrict guests from searching when making calls in Dynamics 365 Guides